 When?
 July 10-27 2017

 Where?
 On board the JOIDES Resolution while transiting from Subic Bay, Philippines to Townsville, Australia

 Who?
-Apply in teams of two: a secondary-level educator and an early career scientist from the same general location
+Participants are sailing in teams of two: a secondary-level educator and an early career scientist from the same area

 This workshop is co-sponsored by USSSP/IODP and Indiana University of Pennsylvania with funding from the National Science Foundation (Award ID #1734023).